On Strichartz estimates for many-body Schr\"odinger equation in the periodic setting: Abstract

 \section{Abstract}

-In this paper, we prove Strichartz estimates for N-body Schr\"odinger equations in the periodic setting, specifically on tori $\mathbb{T}^d$, where $d\geq 3$.
+In this paper, we prove Strichartz estimates for many body Schr\"odinger equations in the periodic setting, specifically on tori $\mathbb{T}^d$, where $d\geq 3$.
 The results hold for both rational and irrational tori, and for small interacting potentials in a certain sense.
-Our work is based on the standard Strichartz estimate for Schr\"odinger operators on periodic domains, as developed by Bourgain-Demeter \cite{BD}, and can also be extended to the waveguide case using Barron's recent result \cite{Barron}.
-This result can be regarded as a periodic analogue of Hong \cite{hong2017strichartz}.
+Our work is based on the standard Strichartz estimate for Schr\"odinger operators on periodic domains, as developed in Bourgain-Demeter \cite{BD}.
+As a comparison, this result can be regarded as a periodic analogue of Hong \cite{hong2017strichartz} though we do not use the same perturbation method.
+We also note that the perturbation method fails due to the derivative loss property of the periodic Strichartz estimate.